freedev/node-playwright-chrome/README.md

-# Simple Node Puppeteer with Express Server
+# Simple Node Playwrite with Express Server

 An easy way to get started with Playwrite with Node.js.